 Are You A Compulsive Gambler?
 Here Are The Signs

-Because of this, compulsive gambling is now considered an addictive disorder by the American Psychiatric Association and in the Diagnostic & Statistical Manual 5th edition (DSM-5), whereas before it was grouped with impulse control disorders and was believed to be similar to obsessive-compulsive disorder.
+Because of this, compulsive gambling is now considered an addictive disorder by the American Psychiatric Association and in the Diagnostic & Statistical Manual 5th edition (DSM-5), whereas before it was grouped with impulse control disorders and was believed to be similar to obsessive-compulsive disorder (OCD).

-For one, compulsive gambling is more similar to substance addictions in that they both trigger the same reward pathways, and it causes cravings.
-On the other hand, with the other conditions, like OCD, the actions and behaviors are in response to negative feelings and emotions like fear and anxiety.
+For one, compulsive gambling is more similar to substance addictions in that they both trigger the same reward pathways, which can cause cravings.
+On the other hand, as in OCD, the actions and behaviors are in response to negative feelings and emotions like fear and anxiety.

 Nonetheless, there can be some similarities between mental health conditions like OCD and problem gambling, namely regarding compulsive behaviors, but overall, they are different conditions.

-Gambling addiction can happen at any age, particularly in adulthood; however, in men, a gambling problem can begin during their adolescence, and for women, it often starts between the ages of 20 to 40.
-It can also run in families, but there can be environmental factors as well that contribute to the onset of problem gambling, like stress.
+Gambling addiction can happen at any age, particularly in adulthood; however, in men, a gambling problem often starts during their adolescence, while for women, it typically begins between the ages of 20 to 40.
+Gambling addiction can also run in families, but there can be environmental factors as well that contribute to the onset of problem gambling, like stress.

 Unfortunately, many people with compulsive gambling habits are in denial, despite seeing various problems happen around them, and as you continue to read on, you’ll learn more about the signs and symptoms of problem gambling so that you or a loved one can start getting help.